The Passenger-1975

 Grade: B

-A melding together of British-American horror and comedy, An American Werewolf in London (1981) provides entertainment while also being a campy and silly comedy.
+A melding of British-American horror and comedy, An American Werewolf in London (1981) provides entertainment while also being a campy and silly.

-While two American buddies, Jack and David, traverse the countryside of England with backpacks in tow, a spring break jaunt of sorts, one is viciously attacked and killed by a strange werewolf setting off a series of strange occurrences that play out over the remainder of the film.
+While two American buddies, Jack and David, traverse the English countryside with backpacks in tow on a spring break jaunt of sorts, one is viciously attacked and killed by a strange werewolf, setting off a series of strange occurrences that play out over the remainder of the film.

-From this point, the film is told from the perspective of one of the males as the other appears to him in visions warning of his inevitable demise into a werewolf.
+From this point, the film is told from the perspective of one of the males, as the other appears to him in visions, warning him of his inevitable transformation into a werewolf.

-An American Werewolf in London does not intend to mock the genre of horror but is certainly campy and over-the-top.
+An American Werewolf in London does not intend to mock the horror genre, but it is certainly campy and over-the-top.

-Despite cult classic accolades being thrust upon the film which I respect, it is not among my favorites.
+Despite the cult-classic accolades thrust upon the film, which I respect, it is not among my favorites.

-I would have preferred it tilt more towards the horror classification rather than the comedy because it comes across as some sort of a spoof as the main characters overact.
+I would have preferred it to tilt more towards the horror classification rather than the comedy, because it comes across as some spoof, with the main characters overacting.

-The film has a silly quality to it.
-It is light fare instead of dark or morbid and even the kills are meant to be fun, not horrific.
-In a way, it is almost cheesy and that is not a compliment.
+The film has a silly quality.
+It is light fare instead of dark or morbid, and even the kills are meant to be fun, not horrific.
+In a way, it is almost cheesy, and that is not a compliment.

-Besides, the best scene of the film is undoubtedly the “Slaughtered Lamb” scene when Jack and David stumble upon the aptly named pub filled with interesting, blue-collar-looking locales.
+Besides, the best scene of the film is undoubtedly the “Slaughtered Lamb” scene when Jack and David stumble upon the aptly named pub filled with interesting, blue-collar-looking locals.

-When one of the tourists inquires about a mysterious five-pointed star on the wall the pub dwellers become angry and cold leading the young men to be confused and intrigued.
+When one of the tourists inquires about a mysterious five-pointed star on the wall, the pub dwellers grow angry and cold, leaving the young men confused and intrigued.

-This scene is filled with interest and I only wish the pub characters had more of a chance to shine as they seem benevolent and filled with potential backstory.
+This scene is full of interest, and I only wish the pub characters had more of a chance to shine, as they seem benevolent and have potential backstory.

 I would have enjoyed learning more about the history of these folks.